Apha

 4. Determine who your Show Sponsor, Show Secretary, and Show Manager will be.

-1. All three must have current individual memberships, the secretary and manager cannot be the same person (but either could also serve as show sponsor), and the secretary must have taken the APHA Show Secretary Certification.
+1. All three must have current individual memberships, the secretary and manager cannot be the same person (but either can serve as show sponsor), and the secretary must have taken the APHA Show Secretary Certification.
 Memberships can be renewed on PH Central.

 5. Prepare a show bill or premium list to be submitted with your application.
 Classes may be selected from the Approved Class Codes list also found on the Show Forms page.